sqlballs/MicrosoftFabricPre-Con/fabricoverview/06 - Microsoft Fabric DevOps.md

 - An active Azure account registered to the same user that is using the Fabric workspace
 - Access to an existing repository
 - A Power BI Premium license.
-Your Power BI premium license still works for all Power BI features
+Your Power BI premium license still works for all Power BI features / A Fabric capacity
-- A Fabric capacity is required to use all supported Fabric items
 - Your organization’s administrator has to [enable the Fabric switch](https://learn.microsoft.com/en-us/fabric/admin/fabric-switch)

 With all that set up, you need to ensure the permissions are correct for the DevOps team.
 You can find a complete [definition of the permissions you need for each DevOps task at this reference](https://learn.microsoft.com/en-us/fabric/cicd/git-integration/git-integration-process#permissions).